How much water should I drink each day?

 1. You’re thirsty.

 If you wait until you’re thirsty, you may already be dehydrated (especially after physical exertion, during which your body loses a lot of water through sweat).
 It’s better to drink a generous portion of pure water regularly throughout the day to take overthinking out of the process.
 If you’re going to do physical exertion in the next 24hrs increase your intake to pre-empt the dehydration process and also reduce that thirsty feeling.

-3. You suffer from headaches, digestive problems, heartburn, fatigue, high cholesterol, confusion, anxiety, irritability, urinary tract infection or signs of premature ageing.
+3. You suffer from headaches, digestive problems, heartburn, fatigue, high cholesterol, confusion, anxiety, irritability, urinary tract infection, or signs of premature aging.

-These can all signal chronic dehydration.
+These can all be signals of chronic dehydration.
 If you suffer from any of these symptoms, make a conscious effort to up your water intake and see if they’re alleviated.
 And of course, consult a professional if they continue.